eloj/radix-sorting/README.md

 }
 ```

 We have introduced a separate output array, which means we are no longer _in-place_.
-This auxillary
+This auxiliary
 array is required; the algorithm would break if we tried to write directly into the input array.

 However, the _main_ difference between this and the first variant is that we're no longer directly writing the